-This is the checklist I used for my workshop on LinkedIn as a business development tool on 2nd July.
-You might have been at the workshop, or you might just stumble across it here, but it’s useful either way to ensure that you’ve got all the main points of your LinkedIn profile right before attempting world domination.
+This is the LinkedIn profile checklist I used for my workshop on LinkedIn as a business development tool .
+You might have been at the workshop, or you might just stumble across it here, but this I use this LinkedIn profile checklist with a lot of my business advice clients to ensure that you’ve got all the main points of your LinkedIn profile right before attempting world domination.

 - Have a good picture of you.
 That’s a picture of you, full face and headshot, preferably professionally done.
 Not a picture of your cat, you with a mysterious hat, you and your husband on your wedding day (and definitely not you on your wedding day with your husband cropped out of the picture, that just looks weird) and not a company logo or a picture of your van with your company logo on it.
 This is because LinkedIn is a networking tool.
 To network with you and to even think about doing business with you, people need to trust you.
 And we human beings need to see someone’s face to trust them.

 - What you do.
 Most people put in their job title, but job titles are largely meaningless, especially if your job title is “owner” or “director” or even “MD”.
 Describe what you do in real English.
 Mine says “advisor and mentor for growing businesses”.

 - Where you work.
 Put the company name in here, if you work for a company.
 If you you’re a freelancer or sole trader, do not put “freelancer”, “sole trader” or “owner” here, it makes you look like a micro business or, worse, unemployed.
 You can put “Joe Bloggs Associates” “Joe Bloggs Decorating” or just “Joe Bloggs”.

 - Description of what you do, why you’re different and why you like it.
 This should be similar to your website, and should include some of the keywords you want to come up for in Google, but with slightly different text.
 Make this somewhere between 200 and 500 words.